expo/expo-github-action/preview-comment/README.md

 When automating these preview comments, you have to be careful not to spam a pull request on every successful run.
 Every comment contains a generated **message-id** to identify previously made comments and update instead of creating a new comment.

+### GitHub tokens

+When using the GitHub API, you always need to be authenticated.
+This action tries to auto-authenticate using the [Automatic token authentication][link-gha-token] from GitHub.
+You can overwrite the token by adding the `GITHUB_TOKEN` environment variable, or add the **github-token** input.

 <div align="center">
   <br />
   with :heart:&nbsp;<strong>byCedric</strong>